 This is the opening of my ongoing review of Anthem.
 Over the year I hope to keep referencing this very same post and at the end of the year make a final comparison of how it has evolved since launch, if they survive for that long.

 At times, the work BioWare did on Anthem felt like an honest attempt on the genre and the product.
 I’d like to believe Anthem is one of a kind and unique in its own way of delivering a new shooter looter.
-You can fly, hover the beautiful land where you can catch the small glimpses of history scarred within the terrain and building structures.
+You can fly or hover over the beautiful land where you can catch the small glimpses of history scarred within the terrain and building structures.

 At some point the “main” story has to end.
 We as players in a persistent online world will grow weary of having the same antagonists, same characters with little to no change.